uhppoted/uhppoted-mqtt/documentation/commands/clear-time-profiles.md

-### `delete-cards`
+### `clear-time-profiles`

-Deletes all cards from a controller.
+Clears all time profiles on a a controller.

 ```
 Request:

-topic: uhppoted/gateway/requests/device/cards:delete
+topic: uhppoted/gateway/requests/device/time-profiles:delete

 message:
 {